hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/amazon/__init__.md

     * `from .scenario import get_list_products_in_category`: Imports the function `get_list_products_in_category` from the `scenario` module.
 This function likely encapsulates logic for retrieving a list of products within a specific category from Amazon's inventory.

 * **Variables:**
-    * `MODE = 'dev'`: A global variable, likely used for conditional logic or configuration settings, distinguishing between development and production environments.
+    * ``: A global variable, likely used for conditional logic or configuration settings, distinguishing between development and production environments.

 * **Classes/Functions/Methods (implied):**
     * `Graber`: A class for interacting with Amazon's services, likely containing methods for fetching product data, handling API requests, and managing potentially complex interactions with Amazon's API (or other data providers).